BrianPugh/cyclopts/docs/source/groups.rst

 Every command and parameter belongs to one (or more) groups.

 Group(s) can be provided to the ``group`` keyword argument of :meth:`app.command <cyclopts.App.command>` and :class:`.Parameter`.
-The :class:`.Group` class itself only marks objects with metadata and doesn't contain a set of it's members.
+The :class:`.Group` class itself only marks objects with metadata and does not directly reference it's members.
 This means that groups can be re-used across commands.

 --------------
 Command Groups
 --------------
-An example of using groups with commands:
+An example of using groups to organize commands:

 .. code-block:: python

-   from cyclopts import App, Group, Parameter
+   from cyclopts import App

    app = App()

-   # Change the group of "--help" and "--version" to the implicit "Admin" group.
+   # Change the group of "--help" and "--version" to the implicitly created "Admin" group.
    app["--help"].group = "Admin"
    app["--version"].group = "Admin"

    @app.command(group="Admin")
    def info():
        """Print debugging system information."""
        print("Displaying system info.")

    @app.command
    def download(path, url):
        """Download a file."""
        print(f"Downloading {url} to {path}.")

    @app.command
    def upload(path, url):
        """Upload a file."""
        print(f"Downloading {url} to {path}.")

    app()